cbrenberg/django-hello/README.md

 ## Hello World

-Here is a link to my [Hello List](https://github.com/LukeSchlangen/simplified-react-axios) example built with React and Axios.
-This returns an array from a `mockable` http endpoint and displays it on the DOM.
+Here is a link to my [Django-Hello](https://github.com/cbrenberg/django-hello) example built with Python 3.7.1 and Django.
+This app serves an HttpResponse 'Hello World' string at http://localhost:8000/hello/

 ## Next steps

-The next steps for learning this is to understand the role of middleware like flux/redux and logging/sagas.
-These are tools used to manage state, but since this [Hello List](https://github.com/LukeSchlangen/simplified-react-axios) example only has a single state (displaying the list), the next step will likely be adding something to the list with a `POST`.
+The next steps for learning this is to understand how Django interacts with the client and DOM to add user interface functionality and styling to the app.
+I'd like to work on building this app into a basic To Do list or Blog application, and maybe even switch from Django's default SQLite database to either PostgreSQL or Graphene (A Python GraphQL library)